-In E. moshkovskii, the majority of genes identified as being under diversifying selection lacked annotations or known domains (Table S2).
-A relatively large number of BspA family members were found to be under diversifying selective pressures in all three strains, suggesting a species-wide function.
-In addition to the BspA family proteins, all three E. moshkovskii strains were found to possess genes with similar housekeeping functions in the form of protein kinases, DNA repair proteins and Ras family GTPases.
-Whilst there are numerous Entamoeba proteins involved in cell adherence, including the Ariel1 surface antigen seen to be under diversifying selection in E. moshkovskii strain 15114, the BspA family is the only adherence-related family seen to be under such pressures in all three strains.
+to the BspA family proteins, all three E. moshkovskii strains were found to possess genes with similar housekeeping functions in the form of protein kinases, DNA repair proteins, and Ras family GTPases.
+Although there are numerous Entamoeba proteins involved in cell adherence, including the Ariel1 surface antigen seen to be under diversifying selection in E. moshkovskii strain 15114, the BspA family is the only adherence-related family seen to be under such pressures in all three strains.
 It would be of great interest to study how crucial the BspA family is in enabling adherence to host cells in E. moshkovskii.

-pN/pS ratios indicating diversifying selective pressures acting upon genes were present in eight of the nine non-reference E. histolytica strains, with only HK-9 appearing to lack sequences under such pressures (Table S3).
+pN/pS ratios indicating diversifying selective pressures acting upon genes were present in eight of the nine nonreference E. histolytica strains, with only HK-9 appearing to lack sequences under such pressures (supplementary table S3, Supplementary Material online).
 However, the numbers recorded in each strain were, compared with counts in E. moshkovskii, very low, with only MS96 featuring more than five such diversified genes.
-Of those genes identified as being under diversifying selection, one can see that the majority are unannotated, but, as in the E. moshkovskii strains, there appear BspA family proteins in strain MS96 as well as AIG1 family members in MS84 and MS96, and serine/threonine protein kinases in the Illumina-sequenced strains.
+Of those genes identified as being under diversifying selection, one can see that the majority are unannotated, but, as in the E. moshkovskii strains, there appear BspA family proteins in strain MS96 as well as AIG1 family members in MS84 and MS96, and serine/ threonine protein kinases in the Illumina-sequenced strains.

 The comparatively low numbers of genes under diversifying selection in E. histolytica are likely the result of a combination of factors.
-Firstly, every E. histolytica strain excluding DS4 and MS96 were sequenced to a relatively low depth, as a result of differing sequence technologies.
+Firstly, every E. histolytica strain excluding DS4 and MS96 was sequenced to a relatively low depth, as a result of differing sequence technologies.
 As such, fewer SNPs were likely to have been detected, thus profoundly affecting the calculation of pN/pS ratios.
 However, even taking this into account, we do see very few genes in MS96 and DS4 under diversifying selective pressures compared with strains of E. moshkovskii.
 This supports our findings that E. histolytica is significantly less functionally diverse than E. moshkovskii.
-Secondly, pN/pS ratios can only be accurately calculated where a sequence contains both synonymous and non-synonymous SNPs.
-It was likely that many genes containing only non-synonymous SNPs, which would still certainly be classed as being under diversifying selection, would have been omitted.
+Secondly, pN/pS ratios can only be accurately calculated where a sequence contains both synonymous and nonsynonymous SNPs.
+It was likely that many genes containing only nonsynonymous SNPs, which would still certainly be classed as being under diversifying selection, would have been omitted.
 This would, of course, have also affected the pN/pS ratios in E. moshkovskii.